Good communication with your children helps everyone in the family cope with whatever changes lie ahead.

 Keeping the Lines of Communication Open

 Good communication with your children will help everyone in the family cope with whatever changes lie ahead.
 Here are some tips to keep communication flowing:

 If you help your children stay informed and connected, they will have an easier time coping with the changes that cancer brings.
 Let them know that strong feelings are normal, and encourage them to speak freely and openly.
-CancerCare and the resources listed on the next page can help.
+CancerCare and the resources at the back of this book can help.